mohameddsalah60/mohameddsalah60/README.md

 - 💻 **Flutter Developer** focused on building scalable and performant mobile apps.
 - 🧠 Skilled in **Clean Architecture, MVVM, Dependency Injection, Firebase, and State Management**.
-- 🚀 Currently improving expertise in **Supabase and advanced UI animations**.
 - 💬 Open to collaboration and contributing to Flutter open-source projects.
+- 🚀 **Always learning and pushing boundaries to build smoother, smarter, and faster apps.**

 ---